Low-Code-Cookbook/Github_as_a_CDN/README.md

 This site!? :) Expected us is code.
 But.
 It does other stuff.
 Like pages.
 So hosting static content is not that different from what a CDN does.

 Since public repos are free, I don't really care who can see the files.
-For this project, I set up a different repo because if this works as I hope, I will be drop-in blocks of images into different folders.
+For this project, I set up a different `repo` because if this works as I hope, I will be able drop-in blocks of images into different folders.
+Each of my projects will have a simple script that can migrate AirTable logos to the repo.